meta-flutter/meta-agl-devel/meta-agl-drm-lease/README.md

 with aglsetup.sh.

-This will add the `drm-lease-manager` package to the image, and will add DRM lease support to some packages.
+This will add the `drm-lease-manager` package to the image, and will add DRM lease support to the following packages:

-Currently, only the `kmscube` sample application has support for DRM lease.
+ * weston
+ * kmscube

 `kmscube` is not included in the image by default.
 To add the package to the image, add the following to your local.conf